The LISTEN STUDY: The world largest digital canine auscultation study

 MMVD murmur grade to disease stage

-Results from the LISTEN Study are used within the report generated by the Eko Vet+™ App to provide insights regarding MMVD disease stage** likelihood, where applicable, to support further clinical assessment and owner discussions.
+Results from the LISTEN Study are used within the report generated by the Eko Vet+™ App to provide a probable disease output and an estimate of MMVD stage* likelihood where applicable, based on algorithmic analysis of auscultation patterns, to support further clinical assessment.

 The Eko Vet+ App output does not provide a diagnosis and does not replace echocardiographic assessment.
 Results should be interpreted by professional veterinary judgement and are not a substitute for veterinary advice.